-Module 1 Physical Coherence and Correlation Functions

-Lecturer Saverio Pascazio (UniBA) (NOT DELIVERED in 2023)

-Planned hours 16

-Planned Eight two-hour lectures

-schedule

-Prerequisites Background in quantum theory, technologies and applications

-Description Optical Fluctuations and Coherence.
+Module 1 Physical Coherence and Correlation Functions Lecturer Saverio Pascazio (UniBA) Planned hours 16 Planned schedule Eight two-hour lectures Prerequisites Background in quantum theory, technologies and applications Description Optical Fluctuations and Coherence.
 Classical and Quantum theory.
 The Radiation field.
 Experimental milestones.
 Measuring correlation functions.
-Equilibrium equal-time (spatial) correlation functions Equilibrium

-equal-position (temporal) correlation functions.
-Bevond equilibrium.
+Equilibrium equal-time (spatial) correlation functions Equilibrium equal-position (temporal) correlation functions.
+Beyond equilibrium.
 Phase transitions and correlation functions.

 Module 2 Introduction to Quantum Computation

 Lecturer Luigi Martina (UniSalento)

 Planned hours 16

-Planned Eight two-hour lectures
+Planned schedule Eight two-hour lectures

-schedule

 Prerequisites Quantum Mechanics and Statistical Mechanics

 Description Since at least a couple of decades, the Physics of Information and Computation has been a recognized as an autonomous discipline.
 In fact, the latter fields should be linked to the study of the underlying physical processes, namely of the quantum mechanical universe.
-But the intrinsic probabilistic character of the quantum measurements and the non-commutative algebra of the observables induce important modifications in the central results of classical information theory, including: quantum systems, bounds on quantum information sent over a noisy quantum channel, efficient quantum algorithms and quantum complexity.
-The course will touch the above topics
+But the intrinsic probabilistic character of the quantum measurements and the non-commutative algebra of the observables induce important modifications in the central results of classical information theory, including: quantum parallelism, compression of quantum information, bounds on classical information encoded in quantum systems, bounds on quantum information sent over a noisy quantum channel, efficient quantum algorithms and quantum complexity.
+The course will touch the above topics.

-Module 3 Quantum imaging

-Lecturer Milena D'Angelo (UniBA) Cosmo Lupo (PoliBa)

-Planned hours 16

-Planned Eight two-hour lectures

-schedule

-Prerequisites Background in quantum theory and optics.
+Module 3 Quantum imaging Lecturer Milena D'Angelo (UniBA) Cosmo Lupo (PoliBa) Planned hours 16 Planned schedule Eight two-hour lectures Prerequisites Background in quantum theory and optics.
 Attendance of either one of the two above modules is suggested.
 Description From classical to quantum imaging.
 Klyshko advanced wave model.
 Ghost imaging and diffraction, from first protocols to recent advances (differential GI, computational GI, compressive GI,).
 Single-pixel imaging.
 Super-resolution: NOON states, and Quantum Fisher information.
 Sub-shot-noise imaging.
 Imaging by undetected photons.
 Imaging through turbulence and scattering media, and imaging around corners.
-Correlation plenoptic
+Correlation plenoptic imaging: from principles to applications.